inducer/loopy/doc/tutorial.rst

     False

-For the kernel to perform the desired computation, *all instances* (loop iterations) of the first instruction need to be completed, not just the one for the current values of *(i, j)*.
+For the kernel to perform the desired computation, *all instances* (loop iterations) of the first statement need to be completed, not just the one for the current values of *(i, j)*.

     Dependencies in loopy act *within* the largest common set of shared